ColetteThomson/smart_events/README.md

 The **Delete...** button (next to the 'update' button)
 Note: this button is permission-based and is accessible from the 'All Projects' page OR the 'All Admin People' page OR the 'All Tech Support People' page.
 This button is also accessible from the 'Personal Details' and 'Project Details' pages.
-* an 'delete...' button to confirm the user's decision to delete: a 'project' from 'All Projects' OR a 'person' from 'All Admin People' OR 'All Tech Support People' pages.
+* a 'delete...' button to confirm the user's decision to delete: a 'project' from 'All Projects' OR a 'person' from 'All Admin People' OR 'All Tech Support People' pages.
 * user messaging: confirmation of the 'deleting' of a project's details OR a person's details.
 * This feature fulfills the user stories: *'As a returning user, I want to be able to find (read/view) the information I'm looking for'* and '*As a returning user, I want to be able to delete existing content, as per my permissions'* and *'As a returning user, I want to have appropriate access to website content as per my permissions'* and *'As a returning user, I want confirmation of actions I have performed on the WMP website'*.